How could email marketing still be effective at the ripe old age of 57?

 Use these tools to compress your email campaign images

 Use a clean and simple design to ensure it stands out and captures your one reader’s attention.
 You can increase the size of your button.
 Make it look like an actual clickable button, and you’ll see a 45% increase in clicks.
 For example, you can place it right under your value proposition.

 Use a color that contrasts the primary colors in the email campaign.
 According to a Hubspot study, changing the CTA button color from green to red boosted conversions by 21%.

 A clean and simple CTA button is the best way to increase your sales.

 Emails help your SEO from a holistic standpoint but not directly.
 Use your email campaign to increase your SEO’s impact and vice versa.
 Add social sharing links makes it quick and easy for your one reader to share your email on social media.

 Hands-down email campaigns are the best way to stay in touch with your readers.
 With many of your subscribers having crowded inboxes overspilling with “trash” emails, it’s hard to write an email campaign that makes people read, click, and buy.
 And even has one of the oldest channels in digital marketing, you can track meaningful metrics that’ll grow your business.

 In early October of 2021, the servers went down for hours making everyone realize how important email is.

 Email campaigns are here to stay, so use them wisely.
-Remember, you don’t own the content you post on social media, and you’re not limited to the social platform rules when you use an email sequence.
-Classics never go out of style and when it comes to ROI, email marketing is a class of its own (the digital marketing HOF).
+Remember, you don’t own the content you post on social media, and you’re not limited to the social platform rules when you use an email campaign.
+The classics never go out of style when it comes to ROI, email marketing is in a class of its own (the digital marketing HOF).
 Don’t retire it just yet.